GigiLoria5/se2022-08-HikeTracker/README.md

 Manual test reports in client/gui_test

+## Technical Debt Handling Strategy
+- Solving all Blocking Issues
+- Solving all Critical Issues
+- Solving Major Issues if there's time left
+- Backend coverage must be greater than 80%

 Application developed during the Software Engineering II course (Year 2022-23) by Group 08 at the Politecnico di Torino (Master of Science in Computer Engineering).

 ## Usage